Sophos Firewall v21.5: New features for security and usability

 - Strict IPsec profile enforcement: Ensures that IPsec connections comply with defined security policies.

-- Increased tunnel capacity: Support for up to 3,000 route-based VPN tunnels and up to 1,000 site-to-site RED tunnels with up to 650 devices.
-SD-RED-devices.
+- Increased tunnel capacity: Support for up to 3,000 route-based VPN tunnels and up to 1,000 Site-to-Site RED tunnels with up to 650 SD-RED devices.

-These improvements make VPN management more intuitive and scalable, especially for larger enterprise environments.
+These improvements make VPN management more intuitive and scalable, especially in larger enterprise environments.

 Sophos DNS Protection, a “free” service for Xstream Protection customers, receives several updates in Sophos Firewall v21.5:

-- New Control Center widget: Provides a quick overview of the status of DNS protection.
+- New Control Center Widget: Provides a quick overview of the DNS protection status.

 - Improved troubleshooting: New logs and notifications make problem solving easier.

-- Guided set-up instructions: Step-by-step instructions for easy configuration.
+- Guided setup: Step-by-step instructions for simple configuration.

-These additions simplify the monitoring and management of DNS-based security assumptions directly from the firewall interface.
+These additions simplify monitoring and management of DNS-based security directly through the firewall interface.

-Sophos Firewall v21.5 introduces several improvements to the user interface and administration:
+Sophos Firewall v21.5 introduces several improvements to the user interface and management:

 - Customizable table columns: Column widths in tables (e.g. SD-WAN, NAT, SSL, Hosts, VPN) are now customizable and remain saved in the browser.

-- Enhanced search functions: Free text search is now available in SD-WAN routes and local ACL rules, making navigation easier.
+- Advanced search functions: Free-text search is now available in SD-WAN routes and local ACL rules, making navigation easier.

-- Changes to the default configuration: Default firewall rules and rule groups have been removed, and the default action is set to “None”, which encourages administrators to define explicit security policies.
+- Changes in default configuration: Default firewall rules and rule groups have been removed, and the default action is set to “None”, encouraging administrators to define explicit security policies.

 - New font: A new font improves the readability of the user interface.
-(At least that’s what Sophos says, but anyone who knows a bit about fonts and is familiar with them will probably see it differently).
+(At least that is what Sophos thinks; anyone who knows a little about typefaces and has looked at this more closely may see it differently.)

-These changes improve the user experience and make the configuration and management of the firewall more efficient.
+These changes improve the user experience and make firewall configuration and management more efficient.

-SFOS v21.5 contains a number of other improvements that increase flexibility and security:
+SFOS v21.5 includes a number of other improvements that increase flexibility and security:

 - License updates: Virtual, software and cloud licenses no longer have RAM limitations; instead, they are limited by the number of cores.

-- WAF file size limit: The Web Application Firewall now supports configurable file size limits up to 1 GB, useful for larger uploads.
+- WAF file size limit: The Web Application Firewall now supports configurable file size limits up to 1 GB, which is useful for larger uploads.

 - Security telemetry: Real-time monitoring of changes to core operating system files using secure hash validation to detect unauthorized changes.